 How I Paid for College doesn’t hold back from the fears, the mistakes, the fuck-ups, and the sexual confusion of teenage years.
 They’re all here, and they’re all presented without fanfare or big build-ups to epiphany.
 The novel doesn’t rely on the formula of what a coming-of-age novel is supposed to be, because real life doesn’t follow any guidelines–so when we hit the emotional beats?
 They’re all the more relatable.

 But what I love most about the novel is how it doesn’t try to make readers cry.
-Throughout the heartaches and the hardships, Edward Zanni remains through to the character he’s sticking with: the Ferris Bueller type mentioned in the book blurb.
+Throughout the heartaches and the hardships, Edward Zanni remains true to the character he’s associated with: the Ferris Bueller type mentioned in the book blurb.
 He cannot be unhappy.
 He cannot be caught crying.
 So when it does finally happen, he’s experiencing a breakthrough that is also shared with the viewers.

 It feels earned.